Frequently Asked Questions

 - Investigate allegations

-Visit the Academic Integrity & Research Ethics (AIRE) section of PAW (Professional & Academic Workshops) to see a current list of RCR course offerings.
+Visit our Courses and Workshops page or the Integrity & Ethics in Research section of PAW (Professional & Academic Workshops) to see a current list of RCR course offerings.
 PAW is a consortium of student support organizations that offers workshops for the benefit and improved success of students.
 In addition to RCR training, you can view a wide variety of educational offerings ranging from teaching to research to funding and more.
 Many of these workshops are developed for graduate students; however, they would also be informative and useful for undergraduate students, staff, and faculty.

 RCR certification typically requires a minimum of eight hours of face-to-face instruction, though there may be opportunities to earn certification in various blended learning formats.
 Contact Dr. Gannon (firstname.lastname@example.org) for further information.